 That’s true, but, manufacturing companies are fine-tuned to operate at a certain scale.
-Typically, larger manufacturers are responding to price pressure, so they set up for maximum production and minimum overhead and simply can’t handle all the overhead work needed to fill their production lines with small orders.
-In a big factory, if managers become the bottleneck, lost production time is super costly.
-Manufacturers that have small MOQs, tend to have small, flexible production teams and more admin staff to be able to handle the work of processing orders.
+Typically, larger manufacturers are responding to price pressure, so they set up for maximum production and minimum overhead.
+They could not handle all the setup work to fill their large production units with many small orders.
+In a big factory, if sales, sampling, and management become the bottleneck, lost production time is super costly.
+Manufacturers that have small MOQs, tend to have small, flexible production teams that can start and stop with little notice.
+They also have more admin staff to be able to handle the work of preparing for and processing orders.
 In this way, the MOQs can help guide buyers to the types of manufacturers that can give them the best pricing and service.

 A good manufacturer considers the manufacturing run as a whole - not just considering their own factories’ MOQs but those of their material suppliers.
-A cut-and-sew producer may be able to offer a low MOQ but be forced to require higher quantities for lack of ability to purchase materials at low quantities.
+A cut-and-sew producer may be able to offer a low MOQ but might need to require higher quantities because they can't purchase a certain style's materials at low quantities.

-Supplier MOQs vary based on color, composition, and weight of the fabric.
+Material supplier MOQs vary based on color, composition, construction, and weight of the fabric.

 Sometimes materials can be ordered below the supplier’s MOQ at a higher “sample” rate.